 Whether you're brand new to physical therapy or you've been helped before, we all have questions about the quality and type of health care we receive.
-Take a look through our Frequently Asked Questions and their answers below to learn more about how Moon Physical Therapy can help you feel better.

 Questions about Treatment Options

 Typically, treatment should begin as early as possible because it will prevent the condition from worsening or becoming chronic.
 Seeking treatment early will decrease the length of time you may require therapy and reduces healthcare costs.

 The type of treatment you receive while attending physical therapy will depend on what the physical therapist finds in the Initial Evaluation, as well as ongoing reassessments and re-evaluations.
 Treatment may consist of aquatic therapy in our Endless Pool or Hydroworx 300 Sport, a variety of hands-on joint and soft tissue manual techniques, pain reducing modalities (cold laser therapy, ultrasound, electrical stimulation or traction), biomechanical and postural reeducation, cardiopulmonary rehabilitation, and land-based therapeutic exercises or functional training in sport, work or home related tasks.
 Treatments are designed to decrease pain, increase mobility and strength, improve posture and body mechanics, and most importantly, to restore function.
 Patients will be provided with a home program and are educated in ways to speed recovery, manage symptoms and prevent recurrence of the problem.